mahmoudelfeelig/Gems/gameplay.md

 - Blood Price: on player kill, gain a short Strength/Resistance burst.

 Abilities:
+- Rig: trap a block; any use, break, step, or block update triggers an explosion (five primed TNT, fuse configurable).
+- Remote Charge: arm a block within 10s, then detonate from anywhere within 1 minute.
+- Panic Ring: spawn primed TNT around you.
+- Breach Charge: immediate blast at the targeted block or entity with wither-skull style VFX.
 - Terror Trade: sacrifice yourself to attempt to kill a target (totems can save).
 Costs 2 max hearts and 2 permanent energy, limited to 3 uses per player.
-- Panic Ring: spawn primed TNT around you.

 ### Summoner Gem

 Passives:
 - Summoner's Bond: summons do not target you or trusted players.
-- Commander's Mark: sword hits mark a target; summons prioritize and gain temporary Strength.
+- Commander's Mark: hits mark a target; summons prioritize and gain temporary Strength.
 - Soulbound Minions: summons despawn on death or logout.
 - Familiar's Blessing: summons spawn with bonus health.

 Abilities:
-- Summon 1-5: spawn the configured loadouts using a point budget and active-summon cap.
+- Summon 1-5: spawn the configured loadouts while staying under the active summon point cap.
 Summons drop no loot or XP.
 - Recall: despawn all active summons.
+- Summon slots share a global cooldown.

 Summoner UI:
 - Open the loadout editor with Gems Modifier + the hotbar key after Recall (default Alt + 7).

+Summoned/controlled AI priority (Summoner, Astra Soul Release, Hypno Staff):
+- Summoner only: Commander's Mark target overrides all other priorities.
+- Otherwise: target the last entity you attacked (player or mob) within command range.
+- If none: target whoever last attacked you or is currently hostile toward you.
+- If none: follow you.

 ### Space Gem